 In February 2013, the Ex Libris Association issued a Statement regarding our views on the general decline in services at Library and Archives Canada (LAC) along with several points to improve the situation.
-At the same time, our extensive, ongoing timeline Backgrounder covering the years after 2004 that detailed LAC's fluctuating efforts to become a new kind of knowledge (or memory) institution.
+At the same time, our extensive Backgrounder covering the years 2004-13 detailed LAC's fluctuating efforts to become a new kind of knowledge (or memory) institution.
 Obviously, LAC is struggling to chart a new course-part library, archives, and portrait gallery.